RedHatInsights/insights-core-messaging/README.md

 Requeuer
 --------
-A requerer allows a consumer to raise a `Requeue` exception to indicate that it couldn't handle the input and would like the requerer to do something with it.
-What the requerer does is open ended: it could put the message onto a different topic, send it to a different message broker, store it in a database, etc.
+A requeuer allows a consumer to raise a `Requeue` exception to indicate that it couldn't handle the input and would like the requeuer to do something with it.
+What the requeuer does is open ended: it could put the message onto a different topic, send it to a different message broker, store it in a database, etc.